-Event Two – After the flames and the fury: Learning from the Riots
+After the flames and the fury: Learning from the London riots

-Thursday, June 27th, 6pm, at The Gallery, 75 Cowcross Street, Farringdon, London EC1M 6EJ
+Thursday, June 27th, 6pm, at The Gallery, Farringdon

 The riots of August 2011, which began in Tottenham and had repercussions across London and the rest of the country, were “the worst bout of civil unrest in a generation.”
 After significant Mayoral investment into the worst affected areas and a flurry of commentary and research into the causes of the disturbances, there is a sense that the city has moved on.
 However, questions remain around what London’s leaders learned from the situation, and whether there are any issues that still need to be confronted in order to prevent a reoccurrence.

 Keynote Speaker – Rt Hon David Lammy MP:

 David is also the author of Out of the Ashes: Britain after the Riots and an active commentator and campaigner on unemployment and regeneration.

 Fitzroy Andrew, Chief Executive at Haringey Association of Voluntary and Community Organisations

 Suzanne Hyde, Community Researcher/Writer on the LSE/Guardian report Reading the Riots